NEW CORONAVIRUS MAP SHOWS ACTIVE CASES

 CDBG Economic Development Fund

 Assistance to small businesses to avoid job losses by providing working capital assistance.
 Project has to qualify and be in a distressed area.
+This program has yet to be initiated, but it is forth coming.
+More information concerning this program will be provided as the program comes online.

 Contact Scott Wright, NM Department of Finance & Administration, 505-827.4974 or [bot protected email address]